 How to File a Bond Claim in Hawaii

 - You must have a bond on public projects over $25,000.

 - At least Place 3* Contractors and before have bond claim rights.

 - Must send notice of bond claim to Place 1* Contactor and Surety within ninety (90) days of last work performed and/or materials supplied.

 - Must file suit on your bond claim within one (1) year after the last delivery of labor and/or materials to the project site.

 If you work in Hawaii, you need to keep the lien laws for your state handy when it comes time to file a new construction lien.
 Closely following these rules will make sure the liens and bond claims you file are valid.
-If you want to get your hands on Hawaii’s lien forms, consider purchasing the required materials from us!
 If you want someone else to take care of filing your lien or bond claim, and do it the right way, contact a professional Hawaii lien attorney who is experienced with construction law.
 Our sister company, The Cromeens Law Firm, has a lien and collections team ready to take care of it for you.
 Your business is counting on you.
 Take responsibility and file your liens the right way.

 *The “places” referenced in the rules above correlate to the Construction Food Chain Chart from Karalynn Cromeens’ book,

 Quit Getting Stiffed.
 The chart can be found here to use when following these lien and bond rules.